Updated June 14th, 2022

 Everyone benefits from a more open environment, and this is true for individuals and governments across national and international borders.
 How can government policies ensure that Open Data reaches who it’s supposed to and benefits everyone?

 That’s what this article covers.
 You’ll learn about Open Data government policies and their benefits, what data should be public, how to make it public, and how to implement an Open Data policy.
 To conclude, we’ll showcase how Orvium plays a part in the Open Data movement.

 Open Data Government Policies - Insights and Benefits

-You’ve most likely used Open Data at some point, even if you didn’t realize it.
-From our What is Open Data article, you know that this is a type of data that is available for everyone to access, use, and share.
+You’ve most likely used Open Data at some point, whether you realized it or not.
+You know from our Open Data article that this type of data is available for everyone to access, use, and share.
 Moreover, this data has enormous benefits at cultural, scientific, environmental, and governmental levels when shared freely.
 Unfortunately, accessing government data of this sort was very difficult for a long time, if it was available at all.

 Thankfully, in the late 2000s, governments and other entities started allowing a larger number of people access to these resources, with the first government policies appearing in 2009.
 Today, Open Data initiatives exist for more than 250 governments at national, subnational, and city levels, along with 50 developed and developing countries, the UN, and World Bank.
 Each year, more governments and institutions launch new Open Data programs or expand the existing ones.
 Benefits are significant and include: